 Summarise your experience to date.

 SPIES.
-Seek information, patient safety, initiative, escalation, support.
+Seek information, patient safety, initiative, escalation, and support.
 You are likely to be asked a question about dealing with a problematic colleague.
 Using SPIES helps to keep you on track.

 A junior colleague consistently turns up late to her shifts.